LennaHammer/English/EVP/out/words_adjective.md

 /boʊld/ BRAVE
 [B2]not frightened of taking risks
 - She was a bold and fearless climber.
-- It was a bold decision to go and live abroad.
+- It was a bold `decision` to go and live abroad.
-- The newspaper made the bold move/took the bold step of publishing the names of the men involved.
+- The newspaper made the bold `move`/took the bold `step` of publishing the names of the men involved.

 ## 878. bossy ## adjective
 /ˈbɑs.i/